astrosica/e-Electronics_sales_analysis/README.md

 # e-Electronics Sales Analysis

 e-Electronics is an e-commerce company that sells popular electronics to customers worldwide.
-I performed an exploratory analysis of their core marketing data to investigate yearly trends, product performance, marketing channel performance, and refund rates.
-I also evaluated the efficacy of their loyalty program and recommended whether they should continue with the program.
+I performed an exploratory analysis of their core marketing data to investigate yearly sales trends, product performance, marketing channel performance, and loyalty program efficacy for presentation to cross-functional teams and drive company recommendations.

 ## Summary of Insights